-The BA (Liberal Arts) program draws on the combined expertise of the faculties of Historical Studies, Arts, Business and Industries, Cultural Studies, Media Studies, Psychology, Global Economics, Law and Political Science.
+The BA in Liberal Arts is a cross-disciplinary degree that draws on the combined expertise of the faculties of Historical Studies, Arts, Business and Industries, Media Studies, Global Economics, Law and Political Science.
 It is an interdisciplinary program stemming from the philosophy of Humanities, exploring global issues from political science, economic, sociological, and historical lens – especially keeping the extraordinary times we live in.
-It is designed keeping the Sustainable Development Goals of the United Nations in mind - building on the principle of ‘leaving no one behind’, and emphasizes a holistic approach to achieve sustainable development for all.
+It is designed keeping the Sustainable Development Goals of the United Nations in mind - Building on the principle of ‘leaving no one behind’, emphasises a holistic approach to achieving sustainable development for all.

-The program has been envisaged in a manner that enables entry into highly rewarding careers in fields including international relations, international business, foreign diplomacy, non-profit organizations, and more (Check Program Outcomes for further details).
-It offers a selection of stimulating coursework that prioritizes class discussion, features dedicated and experienced faculty, and prepares students for an inspiring career.
-It will shape you as an informed citizen who can make a difference in our increasingly globalised world.
+A BA in Liberal Arts will provide one with a passport to enter a highly rewarding career in fields including international relations, international business, foreign diplomacy, non-profit organisations, and more.
+Our majors’ program should be designed to offer a selection of stimulating coursework that prioritises class discussion, featuring dedicated and experienced faculty, and prepares students for an inspiring career.
+It should shape one as an informed citizen who can make a difference in our increasingly globalised world.

-A BA (Liberal Arts) Degree is designed in a way that at the end of 3 years, the student can tailor their own specialization according to their own unique interests, from among the clusters mentioned below.
+The Liberal Arts Degree is designed in a way that at the end of 3 years, the student can tailor their own specialisation according to their own unique interests, from among the clusters mentioned below.

 The Clusters are: